 Are Your Dog’s Behavior Problems Linked To Their Gut Health?

-Anxious dogs and/or aggressive dogs and their behaviors are a common issue.
-According to the Journal of Veterinary Behavior, 70% of behavioral problems in dogs can usually be attributed to anxiety or stress.
+Stressed dogs and/or aggressive dogs and their behaviors are a common issue.
+According to the Journal of Veterinary Behavior, 70% of behavioral problems in dogs can usually be attributed to anxiousness or stress.
 But, did you ever think that could be to do with your pup’s gut health?

-So, they may have funny names (Bacillus coagulans for example!), but probiotics have actually been touted as a link to decreasing stress response behaviors in dogs.
+So, they may have funny names (Bacillus coagulans for example!), but probiotics have actually been touted as a link to support healthy stress response behaviors in dogs.
 Could a happy tummy really mean a happy Fido?

 Firstly, what is the gut microbiome?

 The gut microbiome is the totality of microorganisms and bacteria living in the gastrointestinal tract.
 It exists in humans, dogs, and other animals - even insects!
 The health of the microorganisms living in the gut directly links to the body’s health.
 They support the immune system, regulate the metabolism, break down food, and are thought now to also influence emotion/mood.